Stimmi/quizappp2/README.md

 ## To do
 - Add payconiq qr codes to registration process
-- Add angular validation to the registration form
 - Make a component to control which rounds are accessible
 - Build a home page
+- In quiz component blokkeren dat je bij enter de form submit
+- Triple ronde / correctie voorzien